-Following an initial decline, both currencies started to climb in value as the value of the dollar fell in the wake of the pandemic.
+Following an initial decline, both currencies started to climb as the dollar’s value fell in the wake of the pandemic.
 More investors began to turn to cryptocurrencies as an alternative to the unstable USD, increasing the value of both XLM and XRP.

 Another significant development in 2020 saw PayPal accepting BTC and other cryptocurrencies, XLM and XRP included, as payment options.
 This also functioned to increase the currencies’ value.

 In other news, Ripple is currently facing a lawsuit from the SEC.
 The SEC claims that XRP is an “unregistered securities offering,” which Ripple is currently in the process of challenging.
 The regulator claimed it should have been classed as a security, as with stocks.

-So there you have it, while the currencies share founders and possess similar codes, there are a few key differences when considering Stellar vs Ripple technologies.
+So there you have it; while the currencies share founders and possess similar codes, there are key differences when considering Stellar vs Ripple technologies.

 While the two companies have a shared history, only time will tell what their futures hold as they have differing philosophies and target markets.